stuartleeks/aoai-simulated-api/README.md

 To build the simulator in this mode, set the Docker build argument `network_type=restricted`.
 The simulator and the build process will then use the cached TikToken encoding file instead of retrieving it through the public internet.
 The build process will also set the required `TIKTOKEN_CACHE_DIR` environment variable to point to the cached TikToken encoding file.

+## Changelog

+For a list of tagged versions and changes, see the [CHANGELOG.md](./CHANGELOG.md) file.